In this information pack you will find valuable reading material which will be useful throughout your pregnancy.

-Stopping at any time in pregnancy will help, though the sooner the better.
-SWH offers lots of support to help women stop smoking in pregnancy – your midwife, GP or pharmacist can advise you.
+Stopping at any time in pregnancy will help your baby to have a healthy outcome, the sooner you can quit the better.
+South West Healthcare offers lots of support to help women stop smoking in pregnancy – your midwife, GP or pharmacist can advise you.
 Passive smoking (breathing in smoke from other people’s cigarettes) is also harmful in pregnancy, so avoid being around people who are smoking if you can.
 If your partner or someone else in your household smokes, they can contact Quitline services for support in quitting.

 South West Healthcare Smoking Cessation Clinic

 Visit the clinic at Warrnambool Community Health, Koroit Street